Koumamura/lively-shark-girl/README.md

 # Lively-Shark-Girl

-The Eyes-Follow Wallpapers with Shark Girl
+*The Eyes-Follow Wallpapers with Shark Girl and be careful not to devour your cursor.*

-## Installation
+## Installation Methods:

-The wallpapers could be installed by two ways:
+### 1 Install it as a website:

-- Install it like website.
-It is hosted  on [Vercel](https://lively-shark-girl.vercel.app/)
+  - The wallpaper is hosted on [Vercel](https://lively-shark-girl.vercel.app/)
+  - open your lively click on add wallpaper
+  - add the app link in the url field

+### 2 Automatic installation using a .bat script: (Recomended)

+   - Download the .zip file from the repository and extract the contents.

+   - Run the `install_wallpaper.bat` script, which will move all the files to the default folder where Lively Wallpapers stores its wallpapers.

+   - ⚠️Note: This method will only work correctly if the user has not changed Lively's default wallpaper installation folder.
+If the folder has been modified, you will need to manually copy the files to the correct location.
+### 3 Manual installation:
+  - Clone the repository using the  command: ``git clone https://github.com/Koumamura/lively-shark-girl.git ``
+  - Unzip the .zip:
+  - Place the folder in the backgrounds location defined in your Lively Wallpaper
-- `git clone`, Then add these files and folders:
+  - Necessary files
     - LivelyInfo.json
     - LivelyProperties.json
     - index.html
-  - assets
+    - assets/*
-  - src
+    - src/*

-  to a .zip archive

 ## Copyrights

 - Original project by [yhdgms1](https://github.com/yhdgms1), modified by [Koumamura].
 The original project can be found [here](https://github.com/yhdgms1/lively-shark-girl).

   This project is based on the work of yhdgms1 with further modifications to improve/refine certain features.

 - Copyrights for these images belongs to someone called Gawr Gura and illustrator [amsrntk3](https://twitter.com/amsrntk3).